firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Thermal success hinges on treating every Spintend as a passively cooled module: clamp the aluminum base to a 3–5 mm plate with paste or pads and reserve generous deck space for 25 × 15 cm heatsinks so dual stacks stay below ~70 °C.[^2]
 - Stock pad stacks combine a 2 mm × 1.1 cm × 9.6 cm strip with a 0.5 mm × 2.4 cm × 9.6 cm shim; swapping to uniform 1 mm sheets with proper clamp pressure has dropped single-Ubox temperatures from 68 °C at 110 A to 49 °C at 142 A on icy rides, underscoring contact pressure over exotic materials.【F:knowledge/notes/input_part001_review.md†L549-L550】【F:knowledge/notes/input_part001_review.md†L565-L566】
 - Treat the ADC lighting bridge as an accessory tap, not a main switch—its ~12 V / 3 A rail and updated harnesses simplify pods and brake throttles, but real kill circuits still require relays, smart-BMS buttons, or loop keys.[^3]
+- The cost-reduced Ubox V2 quietly swapped 4 A Infineon gate drivers for 1.5 A generics and dropped the BLE board, so sustained high-duty tunes need extra cooling and independent telemetry.[^v2_downgrade]
+- Single Ubox lids still mount MOSFETs on the removable cover—treat them as ~30 A continuous hardware unless you add external heatsinks or step up to dual-channel cases for 100 A peaks.[^single_lid_limit]
 - The compact V100 revision leans on higher-Rdson MOSFETs plus revised copper tracing to shed heat, yet riders still beg for smaller cases, front-facing connectors, integrated Bluetooth, and direct MOSFET-to-heatsink clamps with copper bars.【F:knowledge/notes/input_part001_review.md†L592-L593】
 - Stock MOSFETs still fail when builders push >40 A of field weakening on 20 S packs; plan on HY- or HSBL-class swaps before chasing high-ERPM targets on 85150/85250 hardware.[^20]
 - Random throttle surges continue to surface on 85 V/240 A, 100 V/100 A, and even v2 85 V/250 A units, so budget time for filtering, shielded cabling, and harness inspections when diagnosing jitter complaints.[^17]